cdisc-org/usdm/README.md

 - Dictionaries Sheet
 - Configuration sheet

 The content of each sheet is described below.
-Example workbooks can be found in the [CDISC Reference Architecture repo](https://github.com/cdisc-org/DDF-RA/tree/main/Deliverables/IG/examples).

 ### CDISC Terminology